Wash Athleisure So It Stays Soft and Doesn’t Hold Odor

 What about vinegar?

-You’ll see vinegar recommended everywhere.
-It can help in some situations (especially if you suspect buildup), but it’s not magic, and it’s not always the best first move for synthetic permastink.
+You’ll literally see vinegar recommended everywhere.
+And tbh, it can help in some cases – especially if you think there’s some buildup going on – but it’s not magic, and it’s not always the best first thing to reach for when you’re dealing with that weird synthetic permastink.

-- Hang sweaty clothes to dry before the hamper
+• Hang up your sweaty clothes to dry before you throw them in the hamper

 Xoxo Luna